mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-editor.md

 ### Output Window

-The Output Window contains help and messages about the staus of the editor.
+The Output Window contains help and messages about the status of the editor.

 1. If the script is run while the editor is open, the success or failure of the script will be displayed here.
-2. If there is an error whle testing the script, the error information will display in the Output Window.
+2. If there is an error while testing the script, the error information will display in the Output Window.

 ```
 Runtime error (SyntaxErrorException): EOL while scanning single-quoted string